Access for all

 If you have difficulty walking or have a hearing impairment, there's equipment on hand to help you enjoy the centre and grounds, during the opening times of the house.

-- Free use of electric wheelchairs for use in the gardens (although donations are welcome)
+- Free use of a mobility scooter for use in the gardens (although donations are welcome)

 Arrival and parking